Klemek/gitblog-data/2019/07/09/draft.md

-# How to create an interpreter - Introduction
+# How to create a (slow) interpreter - Introduction

 Have you ever considered creating your own language ?
 With its own features and syntax ?
 If the answer is yes, maybe you should read another article where you can learn an efficient way of doing so.
 If you're here by curiosity, tighten your seatbelt and find a drink, we're going on a ride.